 よろしくお願いします (Yoroshiku onegaishimasu)

-While not a direct request for help, よろしくお願いします (Yoroshiku onegaishimasu) is a widely used expression in Japanese to indicate that you are counting on someone for help.
+Although it is not a direct request for help, よろしくお願いします (Yoroshiku onegaishimasu) is a widely used expression in Japanese to indicate that you are counting on someone’s help.

 We recommend reading: Yoroshiku Onegaishimasu, What does it mean?